the-zammers/giga/README.md

 - bold, underline, dim, highlight: take a window name
 - tabsize: takes an integer (default: 4)
 - maxlength: takes an integer (default: 256)
-Comments with begin with #
+- helpfile: takes a path to the file to be shown as the helpfile Comments with begin with #

 ---